opensearch-project/project-website/_authors/osci_2023/vishnu2411.markdown

 short_name: Vishnu
 twitter: iamvishnuv7
 github: vishnu2411
 ---

-Hey there!
-I'm T Vishnuvardhan Reddy, a passionate software developer with a love for open-source development.
-I'm a versatile developer with expertise in a wide range of technologies:
+**T Vishnuvardhan Reddy** is a passionate software developer with a love for open-source development and is a versatile developer with expertise in a wide range of technologies as follows:
 Frontend: React.js, JavaScript, TypeScript
 Backend: Spring Boot, Java
 Scripting: Python